Luke Raley Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.96 team ERA ranks 12th among all league pitching staffs.
+- The Mariners have the 10th-ranked team ERA across all MLB pitching staffs (3.94).

-- The Mariners give up the fifth-fewest home runs in baseball (82 total, one per game).
+- The Mariners surrender the fifth-fewest home runs in baseball (83 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.